 One common misstep, he said, is “mistakenly assuming that just hiring a third party to send out the texts shields their business from liability.”

 Even when using a separate texting service, businesses remain responsible for the content of their messages.
-Each violation levies a $500 fine, per occurrence.
+Each violation triggers a $500 fine, per occurrence.
 In other words, this is the penalty for each individual message in breach of TCPA compliance, not the fine for the entire campaign.

 Therefore, an SMS campaign that illegally messaged 1,000 contacts would result in penalties of at least $500,000.
 The fines for any violations deemed intentional are then tripled to $1,500 each.
 In that same campaign to 1,000 contacts, the total penalty, if deemed premeditated, would be $1.5 million – and that assumes only one message was sent to each contact.